-The Alaska Campaign to Regulate Marijuana is an initiative committee formed to support a proposed ballot measure entitled, “An Act to tax and regulate the production, sale, and use of marijuana.”
+The Campaign to Regulate Marijuana Like Alcohol in Alaska is an initiative committee formed to support a proposed ballot measure entitled, “An Act to tax and regulate the production, sale, and use of marijuana.”
 As the title suggests, the measure would make the possession of marijuana legal for adults 21 years of age or older, and it would establish a regulated system of marijuana cultivation and sales.
 More details are included below and the full text of the measure can be viewed here.

 Initiative sponsors submitted the text of the measure to Alaska Lt.
 Gov. Mead Treadwell on April 16, 2013.
-It was certified on June 14, and the lieutenant governor’s office has provided the sponsors with petitions.
-The campaign must now collect at least 30,169 valid signatures of registered Alaska voters by December 2013.
-If a sufficient number of signatures are collected, the measure will appear on the ballot in the primary election on August 19, 2014.
+It was certified on June 14, and the lieutenant governor’s office provided the sponsors with petitions.
+In order to qualify, the campaign needed to collect at least 30,169 valid signatures of registered Alaska voters by January 2014.

 The following is an overview of the proposed ballot measure.
 The full text of the measure can be viewed here.